|Note from the editor: as of 2021, Lending Club no longer offers peer-to-peer lending.|

 Choosing Notes to Invest In

 There are two ways to invest with Lending Club.
 Manual investing is where you browse available loans and choose which ones you’ll invest in one at a time.
 But you can also use automated investing in which you set investment criteria, and notes are selected automatically based on that criteria.

-While you can invest in individual loans, it’s generally best to buy them in fractions, which are referred to as notes.
+While you can invest in individual loans, it’s generally best to buy them in fractions (which are referred to as notes).
 You can purchase notes in increments of $25.
 At the very least, you can purchase a fractional interest in 200 loans with a total investment of $5,000.
 This will enable you to minimize the risk involved in investing in any single loan.

 Collecting Investment Returns

 It’s important to understand the notes you’re investing in are not like certificates of deposit.
-Each note represents a loan, which will be repaid to you over the term of the loan, in payments that will include both interest and principal.
+Each note represents a loan that will be repaid to you over the term of the loan.
+These payments will include both interest and principal.

-Loan Types and Loan Grading
+Lending Club Loan Types and Loan Grading